 Previewing and reprinting

-- View documents on PC.
+- View documents on Internet/Intranet

-- Print to IPDS, IJPDS, Xerox, PCL, Postscript, and FAX.
+- Print to IPDS, IJPDS, Xerox, PCL, Postscript, and fax

-Using a job control convention, every print-file passed to the server is automatically processed.
-Once the print layout has been generated with Papyrus DocEXEC, all the pages of the document are stored in the PrintPool and its control variables are stored in the index.
-Additionally Papyrus Repository functions can be used for the job control.
+Using a job control convention, every print-file transferred to the server can be automatically processed.
+Once the print layout has been created using Papyrus DocEXEC, all document pages and the corresponding index information are stored in the DocumentPool.
+Additionally, it is also possible to use Papyrus WebRepository functions for print-job control.

 If Papyrus PostCalc is used to apply for postal discounts, it is authorized by local postal authorities.
 It calculates postage from page numbers and weight, merges documents into envelopes, adds inserts and optimizes print volumes by priorities for best postal discounts.